Screenplay Format for 2023: 9 Tips & Tricks for Screenwriters

 - Start the montage by writing in all-caps “MONTAGE” or “BEGIN MONTAGE” as if it were a Subheader.

 - Scene headings for each sequence are optional.
-If the montage takes place in multiple locations, I’d recommend scene headings for each visual of the montage as each location will require a different setup and different production concerns.
-If the montage is contained to one location, then a series of descriptive action lines should suffice.
+If the montage takes place in multiple locations, I’d recommend scene headings for each visual of the montage, as each location will require a different setup and different production concerns.
+If the montage is contained in one location, then a series of descriptive action lines should be enough.

 - Once the montage is over, write “END MONTAGE” as a Subheader underneath it.